johnnovak/RML-Amiga/docs/docs/manual/installation.md

 Now double-click on `install-full-v10.bat` in Windows Explorer to start the installation.
 A window will appear, you'll be asked a few questions, then you'll be informed about the progress of the installation.
 The whole process shouldn't take more than 5-10 minutes.
-I recommend to read the [Why play Amiga games?](why-play-amiga-games.md) and [CRT emulation](crt-emulation.md) chapters while waiting, especially if you're new to the Amiga.
+I recommend reading the [Why play Amiga games?](why-play-amiga-games.md) and [CRT emulation](crt-emulation.md) sections while waiting, especially if you're new to the Amiga.

 Once the installation has succeeded, you can start WinUAE (the Amiga emulator) by running `winuae.exe` from your RML Amiga folder.
 It's a good idea